jcrosskey/design_patterns/README.md

 Hollywood Principle guides us to put decision making in high-level modules that can decide how and when to call low-level modules.

 Related patterns: strategy (using composition while template method uses inheritance, both encapsulate algorithms); factory method (a specialization of template method).

+## Iterator Pattern

+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+External iterator lets the client control the iteration by calling `next()` to get the next element.
+An **internal** iterator is controlled by the iterator itself.